Good News which is also True News

 How important it is to exercise humble and dependent trust in Jesus crucified for my deliverance and to know that God has broken through my self-sufficiency to make himself known to me.

-Speaking as an Anglican I am so thankful to God for Cranmer’s great Reformation triad: the Book of Common Prayer, the Thirty Nine Articles of Religion and the Ordinal for Bishops, Priests and Deacons.
+Speaking as an Anglican I am thankful to God for Cranmer’s great Reformation triad: the Book of Common Prayer, the Thirty Nine Articles of Religion and the Ordinal for Bishops, Priests and Deacons.

 Cranmer and other future leaders studied Luther in the White Horse Inn in Cambridge.
 While Cranmer was closer to Calvin on the Lord’s Supper, there’s no denying the influence of Luther on Cranmer in the formulation of the BCP, Articles and Ordinal.
 Luther, following St Paul, lives on in the Anglican documents.